yesyayen/extenddb/README.md

 > **ExtendDB is an independent open source project managed by Amazon Web Services.
 It is not Amazon DynamoDB and does not contain any DynamoDB source code.** "DynamoDB" is a trademark of Amazon.com, Inc. ExtendDB is a clean-room implementation that speaks the DynamoDB wire protocol.
 Behavioral differences from the real service are documented in [Differences from DynamoDB](docs/differences-from-dynamodb.md).

-A production-grade DynamoDB-compatible API adapter backed by PostgreSQL.
-ExtendDB speaks the DynamoDB wire protocol — any AWS SDK, CLI, or tool that works with DynamoDB works with ExtendDB, unchanged.
+A DynamoDB-compatible API adapter, ExtendDB speaks the DynamoDB wire protocol — any AWS SDK, CLI, or tool that works with DynamoDB works with ExtendDB, unchanged.

 ## Use Cases